 5 ways Sharesight helps Australian investors at tax time

 Built according to ATO rules, Sharesight’s valuable tax reports save Australian investors both time and money at tax time.
-Whether you file your taxes yourself, or via an accountant, read on to learn how Sharesight’s Australian-specific tax features not only help you complete your tax return, but also save you time and money.
+Whether you file your taxes yourself or via an accountant, read on to learn how Sharesight’s Australian-specific tax features not only help you complete your tax return, but can also save you time and money.